Baroque garden: Spain and Naples

-Philips's successor, Charles V of Spain, also created a notable Baroque garden in the Kingdom of Naples, which he ruled.
+Philip's successor, Charles III of Spain, also created a notable Baroque garden in the Kingdom of Naples, which he ruled.
 It was located at Caserta, not far from Naples.
 As at Granja, the garden was surrounded by hills, while the palace was surrounded by canals, fountains, and geometric parterres decorated with low hedges in Baroque designs.

 Sweden

 The French garden designer André Mollet came to Sweden in the late 1640s and his stay lasted five years, during which he introduced to Sweden the French parterres en broderie patterned like Baroque textiles.
 He modernized the existing gardens linked to the Stockholm Palace and laid out a new garden in the outskirts of Stockholm on the site of a former hop-garden, the Humlegården.
 The introduction of a Baroque garden style in Sweden dates to this decade, with the encouragement of progressive Francophile architects like Nicodemus Tessin the Elder and Jean de la Vallée, with whom Mollet had worked in Holland, together with the eager commissions from Swedish nobles that Mollet received.
 The results are documented in Erik Dahlbergh's topographical Suecia Antiqua et Hodierna.
 Though Mollet left Sweden in 1653, his son Jean Mollet remained in Sweden for the rest of his life, and Médard Gue, one of André Mollet's original French assistants, assumed an independent role in Swedish gardening.
 Nicodemus Tessin the Elder laid out the gardens at Ekolsund Castle in the new Baroque style in the 1660s, mainly based on the André Le Nôtre's work at Vaux le Vicomte.

 Nicodemus Tessin the Elder's son, Nicodemus Tessin the Younger, also became an architect and during the 1670s he spent time in Italy, France and England.
 During his visit to France in 1677–1678 he spent a great deal of time with Le Nôtre, who had a lasting influence of Tessin's garden designs.
 He again visited France in the 1680s.
 The gardens at Drottningholm Palace where laid out by him in the Baroque style.